 In short, a healthcare professional must be able to:

-- Put their personal life aside
+- Put their personal life aside.

-- Make themself available at short notice
+- Make themselves available on short notice.

 3. Great communication skills

 Effective communication skills rank among the most important attributes of a qualified medical professional.
 A very important part of being a health professional is communicating with patients from all walks of life.
 For doctors, dentists, and other healthcare providers, great communication skills are an absolute requirement to be efficient and educate patients.
 Patients don’t always tell you the full story; sometimes they’re even hesitant to describe certain symptoms.
 In this case, a healthcare professional’s job is to put the patient at ease.
 This can help encourage patients to delve deeper into the issue at hand.

 Communication skills are also important for working with colleagues, including registered nurses, dental hygienists, and other medical professionals.
 Working well together within a fast-paced and stress-inducing environment requires clarity and effective exchange of critical information.